frickly-systems/everest-core/modules/TIDA010939Driver/doc.rst

 Protobuf
 --------

-The actual packet definitions are located under ``yeti_comms/protobuf``.
+The actual packet definitions are located under ``tida_010939_comms/protobuf``.

-``yeti.proto`` contains all messages that can be sent from EVerest to Yeti and all messages that Yeti sends to EVerest.
+``tida_010939.proto`` contains all messages that can be sent from EVerest to TIDA010939 and all messages that TIDA010939 sends to EVerest.

 Refer to these files for an up to date definition as they may change frequently.